Gastric Bypass Weight Loss Surgery Dallas, Fort Worth, Mansfield & Plano

 - Bleeding

-- Quick dumping of food in intestines, leading to nausea and other complications
+- Rapid dumping of food into the intestines, which may cause nausea and other symptoms

 - Ulcers